Oricon Karaoke Chart

 Oricon Karaoke Chart is issued weekly and yearly by Oricon.
 It is one of the main charts of Oricon with Oricon Singles Chart and Oricon Albums Chart.
-Single and Album Chart both are based on sales, while this chart rankings are based on the playings in Karaoke in Japan.
+Single and Album Chart both are based on sales, while this chart rankings are based on the plays in Karaoke in Japan.
 Karaoke is a popular cultural event in Japan.
 This chart could indicate the popularity of songs in Japan in another viewpoints.

-The sources are DAM and JOYSOUND.

 Record

-The most consecutive weekly No.1.
+The most consecutive weekly No.1 (as of 2022).